Personal relationships of Alexander the Great: Relationships

 Alexander married three times: to Roxana of Bactria, Stateira, and Parysatis, daughter of Ochus.
 He fathered at least one child, Alexander IV of Macedon, born by Roxana shortly after his death in 323 BC.

+Metz Epitome contains report that Roxana and Alexander had another child - a boy who was born in India and died there, in November 326 BC.
+Alexander Hebrew Romance also mentioned this child and alleges he was named Alexander too.

-There is speculation that Stateira could have been pregnant when she died; if so, she and her child played no part in the succession battles which ensued after his death.
+There is speculation that Stateira could have been pregnant or given birth to a child before she died; if so, she and her child played no part in the succession battles which ensued after his death, as Roxana ordered Stateira's death.

 Diodorus Siculus writes, "Then he put on the Persian diadem and dressed himself in the white robe and the Persian sash and everything else except the trousers and the long-sleeved upper garment.
 He distributed to his companions cloaks with purple borders and dressed the horses in Persian harness.
 In addition to all this, he added concubines to his retinue in the manner of Darius, in number not less than the days of the year and outstanding in beauty as selected from all the women of Asia.
 Each night these paraded about the couch of the king so that he might select the one with whom he would lie that night.
 Alexander, as a matter of fact, employed these customs rather sparingly and kept for the most part to his accustomed routine, not wishing to offend the Macedonians."

 According to Plutarch, Alexander once sought a sexual encounter with Theodorus's music girl, saying to him that "if you don't have lust for your music-girl, send her to me for ten talents."